Ambac pays out $10.3 million on Puerto Rico default

 On Tuesday, Standard & Poor's Ratings Services downgraded the PRIFA bonds to 'D', signifying default, from 'CC'.

-Ambac insures a face value of more than $500 million of PRIFA debt, according to public filings.
-In December, Garcia Padilla said he would redirect revenues earmarked to pay debt at PRIFA and other agencies, in order to pay Puerto Rico's public debt, backed by its constitution.
+Ambac insures a face value of more than $500 million of PRIFA debt, according to its public filings.
+In December, Garcia Padilla said he would begin redirecting revenues earmarked to pay debt at PRIFA and other agencies, in order to pay Puerto Rico's public debt, backed by its constitution.

-Last week, Garcia Padilla said he had clawed back $163 million from those agencies to pay about $329 million of public debt.
+Last week, Garcia Padilla said he had clawed back a total of $163 million from those agencies to pay about $329 million of public debt.
 While some of those agencies still had reserves to pay their own debt, PRIFA did not, leading to its default.

-Puerto Rico's Public Finance Corp is also expected to default on a $1.4 million debt payment that was due on Monday.
+Puerto Rico's Public Finance Corp. is also expected to default on a roughly $1.4 million debt payment that was due on Monday.

-Last month, Ambac and Financial Guaranty Insurance Co penned a letter to Garcia Padilla challenging the legality of the clawbacks, and some analysts expect litigation to follow.
+Last month, Ambac and Financial Guaranty Insurance Co penned a letter to Garcia Padilla challenging the legality of the clawbacks, and some analysts expect insurers or bondholders to sue Puerto Rico in the coming days or weeks.
+(Reporting by Nick Brown; Editing by Andrew Hay)

-"I think within a week of Ambac having to make that payment, they will file a lawsuit," said Ed Groshans, an analyst with Height Securities, following Puerto Rico.

-The $10.3 million payment on its own is small for Ambac, but with more than $2 billion total par exposure to Puerto Rico debt, the company could be in trouble if defaults continue.